Some thoughts on the William F. Temple story, The Smile Of the Sphinx.

 Tales of Wonder was a British science fiction magazine edited by Walter H. Gillings.
 It lasted for sixteen issues, the first of which appeared sometime in 1937 and the last in the spring of 1942.
 The general consensus seems to be that it only went under because wartime paper shortages made continued publication impossible.
 In actual fact it probably only lasted as long as it did due to the lack of competition, there being no other British science fiction magazines at the time.

-The fact of the matter was that Tales of Wonder was largely filled with unchallenging fiction by the likes of Lloyd Arthur Eshbach, David H. Keller, Francis Flagg, and other authors whose time had already passed.
+The fact of the matter was that much of Tales of Wonder was filled with unchallenging fiction by the likes of Lloyd Arthur Eshbach, David H. Keller, Francis Flagg, and other authors whose time had already passed.
 Why this should be so was due in part because Walter H. Gillings had a very limited budget to work with.
-Many years later in the Australian science fiction magazine, Vision Of Tomorrow, that he could barely pay more than reprint rights for brand new material.
-More importantly there was also the editorial philosophy of Gillings himself.
-To quote the man quoting himself in Vision Of Tomorrow #7 (April 1970):
+As he explained many years later in Vision Of Tomorrow #7 (April 1970) he could barely pay more than reprint rights for brand new material.
+More importantly the editorial philosophy of Gillings had a significant effect on the contents of the magazine.
+To quote the man quoting himself in Vision Of Tomorrow:

 ‘…new ideas and “thought-variant” plots such as are required by the leading American magazines are not necessary… On the contrary, it is the more simple straightforward theme that is required (however “hackneyed” it might be for America), in order that the story shall be acceptable to a reading public unused to the many fantastic notions that have been developed by American science fiction in the course of eleven years.
 In this country, the development of the science-fantasy is only just beginning, and although a large proportion of its readers are those who have become familiar with its more advanced forms…, Tales of Wonder will have to start at the beginning and go all over the old ground again if it is to capture the interest of a public big enough to enable it to survive.’

-Not surprisingly then that the contents of the magazine was a mixture of less than stellar fiction by US authors (much of it reprinted) and whatever Gillings could tease out of his local contacts.
+Not surprisingly then that the contents of the magazine was a mixture of less than stellar fiction by US authors (much of it reprinted) and whatever Gillings accepted from his local contacts.
 The end result was a selection as safe as Gillings had hoped for but which as Graham Stone wrote in Science Fiction News #76 (January 2011):

 ‘I was soon to realise that a lot of these stories had the same thing with them; they weren’t really stories at all, they had an idea, a possibility, some new departure from what we were used to, but they did nothing much with it.
 They could be adequately summarised in a few words as I’ve been doing here.’

-For all this Gillings did publish one story that I find absolutely fascinating, though perhaps not for the usual reasons.
+In particular Gillings published one story that I find absolutely fascinating, though perhaps not for the usual reasons.
 The story in question is a novelette by William F. Temple, his third published story.
 The Smile of the Sphinx appeared in Tales of Wonder #4 (Autumn 1938).
 In the introduction Gillings wrote:

 ‘…in the light of his logical reasoning, his fanciful notion loses its air of incredibility, and you will find yourself seriously considering whether it might not easily be fact…’